Readit News logoReadit News

 lkois commented on Australian employees now have the right to ignore work emails, calls after hours reuters.com/world/asia-pa... · Posted by u/testrun

-nomilk · a year ago
+nomilk · 2 years ago

 But who really pays?
 The employer?
 Yes, at first, but the cost is passed straight on to consumers.
 Prices are sky high in Australia for this reason, businesses have many laws that each increase prices by a fraction of a percent - almost imperceptible - but cumulatively very noticeable.